Discipline, Not Control: How to Limit Screen Time on iPhone for Child

 What is Screen Time on an iPhone?

-The Screen Time feature first came to light when the iOS 12 was launched.
-Through this feature, you can monitor how much time you’ve spent on your phone and manage your and your children’s daily screen time on different apps.
-As an alternative, you may also use the Downtime feature to limit access to only a few apps.
+The Screen Time feature was unveiled when the iOS 12 was launched.
+Using this feature, you can monitor how much time you’ve spent on your phone and manage your and your children’s daily screen time on different apps.
+As an alternative, you could use the Downtime feature to limit access to just a few apps.

-These were then developed further and released with the iOS 13.
-All Screen Time features were enhanced and expanded.
-Several new actions can be made, including limiting access to content by grouping apps, websites, and app categories and receiving weekly graph reports on your children’s screen time.
-With this, you can effectively discipline your child or combat tech addiction.
+These features and tools were enhanced and expanded when the iOS 13 was unveiled.
+Several new actions are now possible, including limiting access to content by grouping apps, websites, and app categories and receiving weekly graph reports on your children’s screen time.
+With this, you can effectively help ensure your child’s safety while using their device and guard against tech addiction.

-By upgrading to iOS 13.3 or higher, you may even control who can contact you and your kids through calls, SMS, or any video calling applications.
-This keeps you and your children away from spam messages, malicious calls, and the like.
+By upgrading to iOS 13.3 or higher, you can even control who can contact you and your kids via calls, SMS, or any video calling applications.
+This keeps you and your children safe from spam messages, malicious calls, and the like.

 How to Use Apple’s Screen Time on iPhone or iPad?